frontdevde/mnml-devtools-theme/README.md

-# Mnml Theme
+# mnml DevTools Theme
-A rather minimal theme for Chrome Developer Tools.
-Modifies Elements and Console view plus other small tweaks.
+A not so minimal theme for the Chrome Developer Tools.
+Modifies Elements and Console view, other views are on the way.

-Tested on Mac only.
+Tested on Mac.

 ## Installation
-Simply override `Custom.css` in the `User Stylesheets` directory:
+Just locate the `User Stylesheets` directory and override the `Custom.css`:

 **Mac:** `~/Library/Application Support/Google/Chrome/Default/User StyleSheets/Custom.css`